microsoft/project-rome/Android/how-to guides/getting-started-rome-android.md

 }
 ```

-At this point you should have all the elements necessary to handle user sign-on and initialize the Connected Devices platform.
+At this point you should have all the elements necessary to handle user sign-on and initialize the Connected Devices platform (by calling the **performOAuthFlow** method from anywhere in your app).
 When the platform has finished initializing, it will invoke the **IPlatformInitializationHandler.onDone** method.
 If the *succeeded* parameter is true, the platform has initialized, and the app can proceed to discover the user's devices.

 ## Implement device discovery